Connect with others who understand.

 Sea Breeze is an over-the-counter astringent that includes the active ingredient salicylic acid.
 However, not all versions of Sea Breeze list this active ingredient, and other versions contain a 0.5 percent, 1 percent, or 2 percent concentration of salicylic acid.

 Sea Breeze is marketed as a remedy for fighting acne and clearing blackheads.
-The salicylic acid aids in drying up the oily skin that comes with acne.
-Salicylic acid can also soften the plaque and scales that people experience as part of scalp psoriasis.
+Its salicylic acid helps dry up the oily skin that comes with acne.
+Salicylic acid can also soften the plaque and scales that people experience as part of scalp psoriasis, which can affect the hairline, back of the neck, and forehead, as well as around the ears.
+(Psoriasis that affects the inside of the ears calls for different types of treatment and management.)
+It may even appear as a severe case of dandruff, with itchiness, thick scales, and flaking.

 Sea Breeze also includes ingredients such as glycerin, which some MyPsoriasisTeam members have found to improve their scalp symptoms.
 “I use witch hazel mixed with glycerin.
 It has helped a lot,” one member wrote.